kdoore/CS2335-Gitbook/conversation-scriptable-objects/dialogmanagerconvlist.md

 ###NextPanelToOpen
 The DialogManager script has a public reference variable that can be set in the Inspector allows for the nextPanelToOpen to be populated.
 After all of the dialog entries has been displayed, the dialogPanel is closed, and then the nextPanelToOpen will be opened.
 If not  populated, no error will occur because the code first checks to see if that variable contains a valid object reference (memory address).

+Add the linked script to the DecisionPanel so it will stay closed at the start of the scene, if desired [Hide_Show_Panel Script ](/conversation-scriptable-objects/dialogmanagerconvlist/hideshow-panel-script.md)

  ###OpenDialogBtn
  The OpenDialogBtn public reference in the Inspector should be populated if a button will be used to open the dialog.
 Otherwise, the ShowOnStart checkbox in the Inspector should be selected, it will make the panel visible at the beginning of the scene..